-RSD/CRPS is a very painful condition and initially patients may not full understand the long term financial implications of their condition, says Alabama liability attorney Keith T.Belt.
+RSD/CRPS is a very painful condition and initially patients may not full understand the long term financial implications of their condition.

 Ketamine Infusion Therapy is only administred on patients, who have full-body RSD/CRPS long term and have tried a wide variety of alternative approaches to relieve thier pain like: Bier blocks, spinal blocks, intrathecal pump and other treatments, but still experience high levels of pain.
 The program can be done on both an inpatient and outpatient basis, but prior to beginning either therapy, extensive laboratory, cardiac, and psychological evaluations are completed to determine the current medical status of the patient.
 While there have been NO significant adverse events, clinics have been extremely cautious in screening patients with concurrent medical problems.
 The two most common reasons a patient would be eliminated are a psychiatric history of note (apart from the depression due to chronic pain) and cardiopulmonary disease.